Monte Pittman: Jarrell MPS Signature Guitar

 In December 2011, Jarrell Guitars announced that they are launching a new line, the Monte Pittman Signature Guitar and it will be presented at the 2012 NAMM.
 The Jarrell MPS features a custom Seymour Duncan pickup set making it one of the most versatile guitars in the market.
 "All together it seems Monte Pittman and Jarrell Guitars are hell bent on rocking the world – the sound of which is none other than simply amazing."

 Pittman comments on the MPS, "There are 13 different sounds you can get out of it.
 It's the most versatile guitar I've ever played.
-Jarrell guitars have a very unique and distinctive sound.
+Jarrell guitars have a unique and distinctive sound.
 We have three models.
 The regular MPS and the MPS-f which has a Floyd Rose.
 They are loaded with custom Seymour Duncan pickups.
 There is also the MPS Classic which is the least expensive."

 Amplifiers

 Pittman is endorsed by Orange Amplifiers.